lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ### Consistency Checks of Authentication Credentials from ID\_CRED and EAD Items ### {#sec-consistency-checks-auth-creds}

-Typically, an EDHOC peer specifies its authentication credential (by value or by reference) only in the ID_CRED field of EDHOC message_2 (if acting as Responder) or EDHOC message_3 (if acting as Initiator).
+Typically, an EDHOC peer specifies its associated authentication credential (by value or by reference) only in the ID_CRED field of EDHOC message_2 (if acting as Responder) or EDHOC message_3 (if acting as Initiator).

-There may be cases where, in addition to that, an EDHOC peer provides its authentication credential also in an EAD item.
-In particular, such an EAD item can specify an "envelope" (by value or by reference), which in turn specifies the peer's authentication credential (by value or by reference).
+In addition to that, there may be cases where an EDHOC peer provides the authentication credential also in an EAD item.
+In particular, such an EAD item can specify an "envelope" (by value or by reference), which in turn specifies the authentication credential (by value or by reference).

 A case in point is the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}, where the envelope in question is an access token issued to the ACE client.
 In such a case, the ACE client can rely on an EAD item specifying the access token by value, or instead on a different EAD item specifying a session identifier as a reference to such access token.
-In either case, the access token specifies the client's authentication credential (by value or by reference).
+In either case, the access token specifies the authentication credential (by value or by reference) associated with the client.

-During an EDHOC session, an EDHOC peer P1 might therefore receive the authentication credential of the other EDHOC peer P2 as specified by two items:
+During an EDHOC session, an EDHOC peer P1 might therefore receive the authentication credential CRED associated with the other EDHOC peer P2 as specified by two items:

-* ITEM_A: the ID_CRED field specifying P2's authentication credential.
+* ITEM_A: the ID_CRED field specifying CRED.
 If P2 acts as Initiator (Responder), then ITEM_A is the ID_CRED_I (ID_CRED_R) field.

-* ITEM_B: the envelope specified in an EAD item, within an EDHOC message sent by P2.
+* ITEM_B: the envelope specified in an EAD item within an EDHOC message sent by P2.

-As part of the process where P1 validates P2's authentication credential during the EDHOC session, P1 must check that both ITEM_A and ITEM_B specify the same authentication credential, and abort the EDHOC session in case such a consistency check fails.
+As part of the process where P1 validates CRED during the EDHOC session, P1 must check that both ITEM_A and ITEM_B specify the same authentication credential, and it must abort the EDHOC session if such a consistency check fails.

-The consistency check is successful only if one of the following conditions hold, and it fails otherwise.
+The consistency check is successful only if one of the following conditions hold and it fails otherwise:

 * If both ITEM_A and ITEM_B specify an authentication credential by value, then both ITEM_A and ITEM_B specify the same value.